tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Colombia.md

 	// User agent of the current session PayUParameters::USER_AGENT => "Mozilla/5.0 (Windows NT 5.1; rv:18.0) Gecko/20100101 Firefox/18.0",

-  //Response page to which the payer will be redirected.
+  // Response page to which the payer will be redirected.
 	PayUParameters::PARAMETERS.RESPONSE_URL => "http://www.test.com/response"
 	);